Spin Hall effect in heavy ion collisions: Introduction

-\sect{Introduction} The study of spin current, the flow of spin, has triggered intense research.
+The study of spin current, the flow of spin, has triggered intense research.
 The generation of spin current is a key concept in the field of spintronics~\cite{spin-tronics-nature}, and can be employed to probe intriguing properties of quantum materials~\cite{SpinProbe}.
 One prominent mechanism of the generation of spin current is spin Hall effect (SHE)~\cite{RevModPhys.87.1213}, by which an electric field will induce a transverse spin current perpendicular to the direction of the electric field.
 SHE has been observed in a number of table-top experiments~\cite{PhysRevLett.95.226801,PhysRevLett.94.047204,RevModPhys.87.1213}.

 When the temperature and/or density gradient is non-zero, they could induce analogous spin Hall current.
-Let us consider a fluid, the constituent of which contains fermions, and perturb this fluid by creating temperature and chemical potential gradient.
-Then, the presence of inhomogeneity would induce a non-zero spin polarization distribution function of fermions (anti-fermion) in momentum space $\vec{\sP}_{+}$ ($\vec{\sP}_{-}$).
-To first order in gradient, we can write the induced $\vec{\sP}_{\pm}$ in the rest frame of the fluid as:
+The resulting spin polarization distribution function of fermions (anti-fermion) $\vec{\sP}_{+}$ ($\vec{\sP}_{-}$), in the rest frame of the fluid, can be written as:

 where $\vp$ denotes the spatial momentum.
-Here, $\s^{T,\mu}_{\pm}$ depends on temperature $T$ and chemical potential $\mu$ of the unperturbed medium as well as the energy of fermion $\e_{\vp}=\sqrt{\vp^{2}+m^{2}}$ where $m$ is the fermion mass.
+Here, $\s^{T,\mu}_{\pm}$ depends on temperature $T$ and chemical potential $\mu$ as well as the energy of fermion $\e_{\vp}=\sqrt{\vp^{2}+m^{2}}$ where $m$ is the fermion mass.
 In Eq.~\eqref{SHE}, thermodynamic force, collectively denoted by $\vec{F}={\vec \pd} T, T{\vec \pd} (\mu/T)$, plays the role of analogous electric field.
 We shall refer Eq.~\eqref{SHE} as the ``thermally-induced spin Hall effect'' (TSHE).
-The first term in Eq.~\eqref{SHE}, i.e. spin Hall current induced by temperature gradient, is known as the spin Nernst effect (SNE), and has been observed in platinum~\cite{SNE-nature} and in W/CoFeB/MgO heterostructures~\cite{Shenge1701503}.
-The second term in Eq.~\eqref{SHE} has been obtained for a Landau fermion liquid with chiral fermions using quantum kinetic theory in Ref.~\cite{Son:2012zy} (see also Refs.~\cite{Hidaka:2016yjf,Hattori:2019ahi,Fang:2016vpj}.
-For related studies, see for example Refs.~\cite{Pu:2014fva,Sheng:2019kmk}).
+The first term in Eq.~\eqref{SHE}, i.e. spin Hall current induced by temperature gradient, is also known as the spin Nernst effect (SNE), and has been observed in platinum~\cite{SNE-nature} and in W/CoFeB/MgO heterostructures~\cite{Shenge1701503} a few years ago.